Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 Be cautious with products that rely heavily on artificial flavors, syrups, or vague “vanilla flavoring.”

-High-quality brands usually say where the vanilla is sourced (region/state, cooperative, or farm relationships).
+High-quality brands usually indicate where the vanilla is sourced (region/state, cooperative, or farm relationships).

 Real vanilla typically smells: